 Kaishore guggulu is bitter, astringent, sweet and pungent (rasa/taste).
 It is heating in nature (virya).
 It is dry and light (guna).
 Kaishore guggulu balances all tridosha or calms aggravated vata, piita and kapha.
 It works on skin and circulatory system.
 The Ayurvedic action of medicine is piita pacifying, anti-inflammatory and detoxifying.
 Kaishore guggulu use give relief in arthritic inflammation, gout, constipation, painful urination, urinary disorders and skin diseases.

-Kaishore Guggulu / Kishore Guggul is an herbal Ayurvedic Guggul Kalp, containing Shuddh guggul, Triphala, Giloy, Trikatu, Vaividang, Nishoth, Dantimool, Trivrit and Ghee.
+Kaishore Guggulu / Kishore Guggul is a herbal Ayurvedic Guggul Kalp, containing Shuddh guggul, Triphala, Giloy, Trikatu, Vaividang, Nishoth, Dantimool, Trivrit and Ghee.
 Guggulu, which is the main ingredient of this medicine, is exudates obtained in the form of oleo gum resin from the stem of the plant Commiphora mukul.
 It has analgesic, anti-inflammatory properties and extensively used to treat inflammtory disorders and obesity.
 Guggulu is tikta, katu, madhura, kashaya (Rasa), laghu, teekshna, snigha, sukshma (Guna), Hot in potency, and Katu-Vipak.

 Kaishore Guggulu is prepared by first making a decoction of Triphala and Giloy.
 For this purpose Guruch / Tinospora cordifolia is crushed and soaked overnight into water along with Triphala.
 Next morning, this water is boiled until one fourth of water is left.
 This decoction of Triphala and Giloy is filtered.
 To this purified Guggulu gum resin is added.
 This mix is heated slowly.
 When it thickens, it is removed from the fire and powders of herbs are added.
 After this Castor oil or Ghee is added and this mixture is pounded for some hours.
 Thereafter, tablets of size 250-500 mg are rolled.
-It is taken in dosage of 1-4 tablets, according to the disorder twice daily after meal.
+It is taken in dosage of 1-4 tablets, according to the disorder twice daily after the meal.

-Here is given more about Kaishore Guggulu such as indication/therapeutic uses, composition and dosage.
+Here is given more about Kaishore Guggulu such as indication/therapeutic uses, composition, and dosage.

 Conditions in Which Kaishore Guggulu is indicated

-Kaishore Guggulu is mainly indicated in gout / Vata Rakta, arthritis, inflamed joints, Pelvic inflammatory disease, diseases of skin and cough.
+Kaishore Guggulu is mainly indicated in gout / Vata Rakta, arthritis, inflamed joints, Pelvic inflammatory disease, diseases of the skin and cough.

-- It is mainly indicated in pitta dominating, vata disorders in which the joints are red, hot, swollen and have sharp and burning pain.
+- It is mainly indicated in Pitta dominating, vata disorders in which the joints are red, hot, swollen and have sharp and burning pain.